-She takes a drag on her cigarette and say’s, “I don’t know.
-Can you think of anyone you’re connected to who’s been in jail?”
+She took a drag on her cigarette and said, “I don’t know.
+Can you think of anyone you’re connected with who’s been in jail?”

-We stand there in silence for a few seconds and then she suddenly announces, “how about Timothy Leary?
+We stood there in silence for a few seconds and then she suddenly announced, “how about Timothy Leary?

 “Are you kidding?”

 “Why not?” she say’s.
 “You did a lot of acid in your younger days so you’re tapped into that wavelength.
 You’re also a fan of both Aleister Crowley and Robert Anton Wilson, and Leary admired Crowley and was friends with Wilson.
 Shit, you’re a professional Psychic.”

 “Yeah, but I know next to nothing about Timothy Leary…besides, he’s dead.”